thanos-io/thanos/docs/components/compact.md

                                 Path to YAML file that contains object store configuration.
 See format details:
                                 https://thanos.io/tip/thanos/storage.md/#configuration
-      --progress-metrics        Enables the progress metrics, indicating the progress of compaction and downsampling
       --retention.resolution-1h=0d
                                 How long to retain samples of resolution 2 (1 hour) in bucket.
 Setting this to 0d will retain